-Summary: The Honorary Scripting Guys for 2015 are announced in this blog post.
+Summary: The Honorary Scripting Guys for 2016 are announced.

-Per Ed: What does it take to become an official Honorary Scripting Guy?
-It takes an extreme commitment to the scripting community, a remarkable dedication helping to spread the good word about Windows PowerShell, and a relentless pursuit of excellence in producing exceptional content.
+What does it take to become an official Honorary Scripting Guy?
+It takes an extreme commitment to the scripting community, a remarkable dedication that helps to spread the good word about Windows PowerShell, and a relentless pursuit of excellence in producing exceptional content.
 To read more about the Honorary Scripting Guys, see:

 - 2011: Honorary Scripting Guys Announced